 Now that you’re familiar with most of the ins and outs of biscuit joiners, you’re ready to start shopping.
 This list includes some of the best biscuit joiners available for your woodworking projects; whether you’re a beginner, a pro woodworker, or somewhere in between, you should find the quality tool for your workshop here.

-The PJ7000 offers lots of adjustability.
+The Makita offers lots of adjustability.
 The fence has a rack-and-pinion vertical adjustment that allows you to dial the joiner into the perfect height.
 You can also adjust the fence between 0 and 90 degrees, with positive stops at 0, 45, and 90.
-The PJ7000 also has six different depth adjustments, with one-touch stops for standard biscuit sizes of #0, #10, #20.
+This joiner tool also has six different depth adjustments, with one-touch stops for standard biscuit sizes of #0, #10, #20.

-The DEWALT DW628K Plate Joiner Kit might be just the ticket if you’re looking for a high-quality biscuit joiner with a heavy-duty motor.
+The DEWALT might be just the ticket if you’re looking for a high-quality biscuit joiner with a heavy-duty motor.
 This joiner features a 6.5-amp motor that runs up to 10,000 rpms, capable of cutting through dense hardwood.

 The DEWALT comes with a carbide blade, Torx key (for the blade), wrench, dust bag, and a soft bag for storage.
 It also includes a vacuum attachment, allowing you to hook your shop vac or dust collection system to the dust port for simple cleanup.

-If you’re on the hunt for a versatile biscuit joiner for your workshop projects, and you’re on a bit of a budget, the Ryobi JM83K Biscuit Joiner is worth checking out.
+If you’re on the hunt for a versatile biscuit joiner for your workshop projects, and you’re on a bit of a budget, RYOBI’s biscuit joiner is worth checking out.
 This kit has a tough 6-amp motor that produces an impressive 11,000 rpms for boring through the hardest woods.
 It comes with an assortment of biscuits, a dust bag, and a carrying case.

 New to biscuit joinery?
-Consider the PORTER-CABLE Plate Joiner Kit.
+Consider this user-friendly option from PORTER-CABLE.
 It features a wide fence angle range, multiposition depth stop, and a 7-amp motor that runs at 10,000 rpm, offering plenty of power for most projects.